Gucci Issues Internal Statement About Blackface Sweater

 This story was originally published on February 7, 2019.

-Late Wednesday, Gucci apologised on Twitter after one of its products sparked outrage for its resemblance to blackface.
-"Gucci deeply apologises for the offence caused by the wool balaclava jumper," the brand's statement began.
+Late Wednesday, Gucci apologized on Twitter after one of its products sparked outrage for its resemblance to blackface.
+"Gucci deeply apologizes for the offense caused by the wool balaclava jumper," the brand's statement began.
 "We can confirm that the item has been immediately removed from our online store and physical stores."

 Advertisement